Attendance and Punctuality at Old Basford School

 If attendance is below 90% at the end of the school year and 10% or more is unauthorised a referral could be made to the Education Welfare Service.
 A letter will be sent to the parents of children with less than 90% attendance to advise that their attendance will be monitored for improvement.
 Children with attendance dipping below 85% without genuine reasons for absence will be passed to the Education Welfare Service, who can take the matter to court and a fine could be issued.

 A child's education, opportunities and their future could suffer from poor attendance.

 Day to Day

 Parents/Carers are responsible for getting their children to school on time.
 Pupils are expected to be in class by 8.50am ready for early learning at the beginning of the school day.
 If a pupil is too ill to attend school, parents/carers should contact the school office before 9.00am by telephoning 0115 9785505 or by sending a text to 0115 8240499.
-If school does not have a reason recorded for your child's absence by 9:30am a text will be sent and a follow up telephone call will be made by the attendance officer if no reason has been given.
+If school does not have a reason recorded for your child's absence by 9:30am a text will be sent to the first priority number on your child's records and a follow up telephone call or text will be made by the attendance officer if no reason has been given.
 It is the parent/carers responsibility to make sure a satisfactory reason is given or the absence will be marked as unauthorised.

 If a child is not in school by 9.30am we have a duty of care to ensure that all children are safe and a phone call will be made to speak to an adult if a child is not accounted for.
 The government has now stated we must have at least 3 up to date contact numbers and if none of these are answered we could make a home visit or request a police safe and well check.